padiketeku/EnvMonMod/EMM-Prac-7-Croc-Biomass-Modelling.md

 ```

 Next, trim the collection to pre-flood and post-flood dates.
-In this case, July 2017 is selected as the baseline date.
+In this case, July 2017 is selected as the start date.
 It is assumed that the river systems are at their lowest levels at this date.
 Monthly Sentinel-1 data would be collected to determine inundation.

 The code below describes flooding in August 2017.